ApSidorov/RemoteCimRegistry/ModuleNotes.md

 ## Network connections
-The module functions create teo types of objects: RegistryKey and RegistryValue.
+The module functions create two types of objects: RegistryKey and RegistryValue.
 Each object has full network information about its origin.
 For instance:
 - PSComputerName : DC01
 - Protocol       : WSMAN
 - CimSessionId   : 1529d220-170f-4023-9449-a983feae433c